chingu-voyages/v45-tier2-team-19/README.md

   - Search fields allowing users to customize a detail data display
   - A summary metrics component showing the data graphically

+In addition to the goals related to the application functionality, our team also had goals related to building experience working with an international, remote team of developers and product owner:

+- To try using new tools to build the application.
+- To manage workflow with an international, remote team of developers and product owner.

 ## ✨ Features

 - Detailed display of meteorite data with search filters